 Colorado’s Polis faces feisty challenge in bid for 2nd term

-DENVER (AP) — In his campaign for a second term as Colorado’s governor, Democrat Jared Polis has had to fend off attacks by GOP challenger Heidi Ganahl on his pandemic record, surging crime and the fentanyl crisis — topics that dominated clashes between the two in multiple forums and debates leading up to Tuesday’s midterm election.
+DENVER (AP) — In his campaign for a second term as Colorado’s governor, Democrat Jared Polis has had to fend off attacks by GOP challenger Heidi Ganahl on his pandemic record, surging crime and the fentanyl crisis.

-Ganahl, who is trying to become Colorado’s first Republican governor since 2007, campaigned on the slogan “#MadMom” and tried painting an ominous portrait of the state.
+Ganahl, who is trying to become Colorado’s first Republican governor since 2007, campaigned on the slogan “#MadMom” and tried painting an ominous portrait of the state heading into the midterm election.
 Polis countered by calling himself a “happy dad” of two kids who he is raising in what he called “the best state of all the states.”